Cleo-11/OceanX/DEPLOYMENT.md

 4. Check smart contract interactions on Etherscan
 5. Monitor WebSocket connections

-Your OceanX game should now be live and ready for players! 🌊⛏️
+Your AbyssX game should now be live and ready for players! 🌊⛏️